parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 Using a key info manager is only required for persistent keys and the only current implementation stores the mappings on disk.

+The `utils` module contain various components like the service builder and the global configuration mechanism.

 Building the service will combine the frontend and backend components mentioned above into one executable.
 It also links additional Rust crates that contain the providers, as well as crates to support the IPC interface.
 On Linux systems, this binary runs as a daemon.
 While it is running,